Current Employer: Intel Corporation

 Why is STEM education so critical at a young age?

 I think exposure or the lack thereof is one of the major reasons we don’t see more people interested in STEM, particularly girls and minorities.
 People can’t aspire to be something they have never heard of or don’t know exists.
 We should expose kids to STEM early, often and in many different forms.
 There are still people who think engineering is for boys.
 There are still toy companies that only make the toolsets and microscopes blue or grey to appeal to young boys.
 Why?
 Why don’t we buy our young girls the science kits instead of only giving them dolls and Barbies?
-If you don’t show a girl early that it is ok to be interested in STEM and nurture that interest she may think she is different, she may suppress the interest and it will die.
+If you don’t show a girl early that it is ok to be interested in STEM and nurture that interest she may think she is different, she may suppress the interest.
 I also think It is important to expose kids to professionals in STEM careers early on.
 Let them see people that look like them that are doing jobs they may have never heard of.
 I don’t think they have this problem in places like Silicon Valley.
 Kids are exposed to all kinds of STEM professionals, entrepreneurs, and startup owners.
 Their parents may work in STEM, their friend’s parents, or even someone from their church.
 It’s all around them.
 Here in South Carolina, we have to work a little harder to make sure our children are exposed.

 What advice would you give to students who want to pursue STEM degrees or careers?